saifeemustafaq/companyportfolios/app/content/Workato/Overview of Workato.md

 seq:1

-## Overview of Workato
+# Overview of Workato

 Workato is a leading software company specializing in enterprise automation and integration.
 Founded in 2013, the company provides a cloud-based platform that enables businesses to connect applications, automate workflows, and streamline operations using low-code/no-code tools.

 ### Workato's Mission
-> to revolutionize the way organizations integrate and automate their workflows, creating a seamless and efficient workplace.
+> To revolutionize the way organizations integrate and automate their workflows, creating a seamless and efficient workplace.

 ### Founders and Establishment
 Workato was founded by **Vijay Tella**, **Gautham Viswanathan**, and **Harish Shetty**, with additional contributions from Dimitris Kogias and Alexey Timanovskiy.
 The company was officially established in **Cupertino, California**, with its headquarters now located in **Palo Alto, California**.